 All other prospective students are required to hand in a valid and sufficient language test.

-Please check our Admission requirements for more information.
+Please check our entry requirements for more information.

-If you completed your prior education in another country than those listed above, you might still qualify for exemption, if:
+If you completed your prior education in another country than those listed above you might still qualify for exemption, for example if:

 - you have an American or International High School Diploma, or

-- you have an European or International Baccalaureate Diploma.
+- you have a European or International Baccalaureate Diploma

-If you have not quite reached the level you need to enrol for a degree but your results are promising, we offer an the Prep School programme, which takes six months or one year.
-On completion of this, you will not only be ready to join a bachelor's, but you’ll also have learned a lot about the Netherlands, The Hague and our university.
+If your diploma grants admission to the follow up programme of your choice, but you have not quite reached the required level of English, we offer an English PREP school.
+On completion of this programme, you’ll not only be ready to join a degree programme at THUAS, but you’ll also have learnt a lot about the Netherlands, The Hague and about our university.